 Patients who visit California Skin Institute for Endovenous Closure do so because their varicose veins or spider veins have significantly impacted their lives.
 Many have gotten to a point where they no longer feel comfortable wearing shorts or a skirt.
-Some feel so self conscious that they avoid going to the beach or the swimming pool at their gym.
+Some feel so self-conscious that they avoid going to the beach or the swimming pool at their gym.

 For a large portion of patients, vein problems go beyond aesthetics.
-The poor valve function in their veins has caused them to develop uncomfortable symptoms, like fatigue, blood pooling in the legs, and have increased their chances of developing blood clots, also known as deep vein thrombosis (DVT).
+The poor valve function in their veins has caused them to develop uncomfortable symptoms, like fatigue, blood pooling in the legs, and has increased their chances of developing blood clots, also known as deep vein thrombosis (DVT).

 Endovenous Closure is a treatment process designed to identify and treat problem veins in the legs.
-It is a minimally-invasive treatment with an effectiveness rate of 97% and has virtually no down time.1
+It is a minimally invasive treatment with an effectiveness rate of 97% and has virtually no downtime.1

 How Endovenous Closure Works

 Endovenous Closure has two main aspects.
-The first step involves the use of ultra sound to identify problem veins in the legs.
-The second step relies on radio frequency treatments to heat up and seal the veins.*
+The first step involves the use of ultrasound to identify problem veins in the legs.
+The second step relies on radiofrequency treatments to heat up and seal the veins.